 - Educate students about better spending habits

-- Take pressure off over-stretched staff
+- Take pressure off of over-stretched staff

 We’ve tried to make Blackbullion part of everything we do, especially for the hardships.
-In order to receive the Hardship Fund, students have to complete and get 100% in several modules.
+In order to receive the hardship fund, students have to complete and get 100% in several modules.
 It was great to see only one student applying for money to go home for Christmas!
 Previously there were tens of students doing it.
 This really shows the impact of financial education.

 In addition, The University of Hertfordshire is regularly involved in quantitative research to understand student needs and challenges when it comes to financial management.
-They believe in employing the principle of ‘Give a (wo)man a fish […], show him how to catch fish, and you feed him for a lifetime.’ philosophy.
-The combined efforts of the team, and integration of Blackbullion demonstrates that a scalable impact can be achieved with the right structure and tools.
+They believe in employing the principle of ‘Give a woman a fish and you feed her for a day, teach a woman to fish and you feed her for a lifetime’.

-The university has seen a decline in the number of people applying for hardship funds.
-The combined efforts of the team, and integration of Blackbullion demonstrates that a scalable impact can be achieved with the right structure and tools.
+The University has seen a decline in the number of people applying for hardship funds.
+The combined efforts of the team and integration of Blackbullion demonstrates that a scalable impact can be achieved with the right structure and tools.

-“For us it’s all been about exposing ourselves to a wider range of students, not just letting them come to us —and we’ve used Blackbullion in order to do that.”
+For us it’s all been about exposing ourselves to a wider range of students, not just letting them come to us —and we’ve used Blackbullion in order to do that.